• Skip to primary navigation

 • 1 small bunch coriander (roughly torn)

-• 4 tbsp vegan yogurt (unflavoured and unsweetened) or coconut cream
+• 4 tablespoon vegan yogurt (unflavoured and unsweetened) or coconut cream

 • pinch chilli flakes